lammps/lammps/doc/src/Howto_mdi.rst

 .. note::

-   In any of these example where LAMMPS is used as an engine, an actual QM code (proivded it has support for MDI) could be used in its place, without modifying the input scripts or launch commands, except to specify the name of the QM code.
+   In any of these examples where LAMMPS is used as an engine, an actual QM code (provided it has support for MDI) could be used in its place, without modifying the input scripts or launch commands, except to specify the name of the QM code.